CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/AreaOfEffect.md

 ## Area Of Effect Calculation

 Unlike Set Area Of Effects which do not change, Area Of Effect Calculations scale with the size of the Dice Pool they are associated with.
-This could be used for magic users, with the size of their area of effects scaling with their proficency with their magic.
+This could be used for magic users, with the size of their area of effects scaling with their proficiency with their magic.

 ### Sphere Calculation